appcelerator-forks/appcelerator.nodebb-plugin-sso-appc/README.md

 # NodeBB Appcelerator SSO

-NodeBB Plugin that allows users to login/register via their Appcelerator account.
+NodeBB Plugin that allows users to login/register via their Appcelerator account using the [AppC Passport strategy](https://github.com/FokkeZB/passport-appc).

 ## Pre-requisites for development